devmoreno/n8n-nodes-athmovil/README.md

 [n8n](https://n8n.io/) is a [fair-code licensed](https://docs.n8n.io/reference/license/) workflow automation platform.

+## Sponsorship
+This project is maintained by [ProRanked](https://github.com/ProRanked).
+If you find this node useful and would like to support its development, consider sponsoring us on [GitHub Sponsors](https://github.com/sponsors/ProRanked).

 ## Installation

 Follow the [installation guide](https://docs.n8n.io/integrations/community-nodes/installation/) in the n8n community nodes documentation.